The epic adventures of John Barlowe, alchemist and spy-for-hire

 Excerpt:

-The night sky over Lake Da’aw was a patchwork of stars and constellations, forming and reforming into shapes that I conjured out of my imagination.
+The night sky over Lake Da’aw was a patchwork of stars and constellations, forming and reforming into shapes I conjured out of my imagination.
 A bear.
 A flying horse.
 A dog sleeping on the ground.

 The last image shook me out of my reverie.
 A sleeping dog?
 What the hell constellation is that?
 I looked up at the group of stars that I had been pondering moments before.
 No, not so much a sleeping dog but a badger, crouching, ready to leap.
-Yes, much better, I thought to myself, stretching out my aching knees and standing up.
+Yes, much better, I thought, stretching out my aching knees and standing up.
 Enough of this sitting around “sleeping” nonsense.
 Time to badger-up, as my Uncle Nick would say.

 Actually, I very much doubt that my Uncle would say that at all.
 An extremely learned man, a graduate of Oxford like myself, he would certainly know all about badgers.
 And he was a man of action, a spy-for-hire who had served in some of Europe’s elite fighting forces and then invited me to join the same secret society that had trained him in the martial and alchemical arts.
 But he was too much of a gentleman to say anything as droll as “badger up.”
 His loss, I thought as I walked back from the shore of the lake to my tent.